Contact Us

 Manu head shot.jpg

-Dubois holds a degree in Chemistry (MS) from the University of Brussels and an MBA from the University of North Carolina at Chapel Hill.
-After military service, he worked for a European oil company and then a decade in the Middle East and Africa division of an American commercial bank, based alternately in New York City and in Abidjan, Ivory Coast.
+As a child, I was not allowed to do music because of the threatening Cold War context and because our parents were still haunted by the memory of WWII.
+Instead, I was enticed to study mathematics and physics.
+I obtained a degree in Chemistry from the University of Brussels and an MBA from the University of North Carolina at Chapel Hill.
+After Belgian military service, I worked for a European oil company and then for a decade in the Middle East/ Africa Division of a New York City commercial bank.

-Subsequently, Dubois taught international business, economics and finance in Michigan.
-In the aftermath of the fall of the Soviet Union, he joined the US Agency for International Development in Washington, D.C. and was assigned to the oversight of USAID activities in Hungary, Bulgaria, Romania, Albania and former Yugoslavia.
+Subsequently, I taught international business, economics and finance in Michigan.
+In the aftermath of the fall of the Soviet Union, I joined the US Agency for International Development in Washington, D.C. and was assigned to the oversight of USAID programs in Hungary, Bulgaria, Romania, Albania and Yugoslavia.

 Manu & Susie.JPG

-Dubois’ music has been played at numerous events and festivals in America and in Europe, including the Nuits Musicales en Armagnac Summer Festival; the Jeunes Talents Concert Series (Auditorium Colbert, Paris) under the auspices of the Institut National d’Histoire de l’Art; the Kauffman Center (Merkin Hall), New York; Carnegie Hall (Weil Hall, Zankel Hall), New York; the Université de Liège; the Stephaniensaal, Graz; Fleurance, France; Mosfilm Studios, a Moscow art gallery, the Cathedral of the Roman Catholic Church, and the Tchaikovsky Conservatory.
+Dubois’ music has been played at numerous events and festivals in America and in Europe, including the Nuits Musicales en Armagnac Summer Festival; the Jeunes Talents Concert Series (Auditorium Colbert, Paris) under the auspices of the Institut National d’Histoire de l’Art; the Kauffman Center (Merkin Hall), New York; Carnegie Hall (Weil Hall, Zankel Hall), New York; the Université de Liège, Belgium; Melbourne, Florida; the Stephaniensaal in Graz, Austria; in Fleurance, France; and, at Mosfilm Studios, the Tsereteli Art Gallery, the Cathedral of the Roman Catholic Church, and the Tchaikovsky Conservatory, all four in Moscow.